-Regression Analysis is a way of estimating the relationships between different variables by examining the behavior of the system.
+A Regression Analysis is a way of gauging the relationships between different variables by looking at the behavior of the system.
 There are many analysis techniques used to determine the relationship between dependent and independent variables.
+However, a Regression Analysis is one of the best.
 For example, transformations can be used to reduce the higher-order terms in the model.

 Remember the equation for a line that you learned in high school?
-Y = mx + b where m is the slope of the line and b is the point on the y axis where the line intercepts?
-Given the slope (m) and the y intercept (b), you can plug in any value for X and get a result y.
+Y = mx + b where m is the slope of the line, and b is the point on the y-axis where the line intercepts.
+Given the slope (m) and the y-intercept (b), you can plug in any value for X and get a result y.
 Very simple and very useful.
 That’s what we are trying to do in root cause analysis when we say “solve for y.”

 Unfortunately, real life systems do not always boil down to a simple math problem.
-Sometimes you just have a collection of points on your graph and you need to make sense of them.
+Sometimes you just have a collection of points on a graph, and your boss tells you to make sense of them.
 That’s where regression analysis comes into play; you are basically trying to derive an equation from the graph of your data.

 “In the business world, the rear view mirror is always clearer than the windshield.”

 The easiest kind of regression is linear regression.
-Imagine that all of your data lined up in a neat row.
+Imagine that all of your data is lined up in a neat row.
 If you could draw a straight line through all points that would model a simple equation Y = mx + b that we talked about earlier.
 That would give you a model that would predict what your system would do given any input of x.

 But what if your data doesn’t look like a line?

 Method of Least Squares

 The Method of least squares is a method to create the best possible approximation of a line given the data set.